openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Context
 =======
-Currently, courses are being stored in Modulestore(MongoDB) and the libraries are stored in both Modulestore(libraries v1) and the Blockstore(libraries v2).
-We are currently building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
-There has to be a content reuse mechanism that allows authors to incorporate content (XBlocks) by referencing it from blockstore-based content libraries(libraries v2) into their courses instead of making copies of content in Modulestore(libraries v1).
+Currently, courses are being stored in Modulestore(MongoDB) and the libraries are stored in both Modulestore(libraries v1) and the Blockstore(libraries v2).There has to be a content reuse mechanism that allows authors to incorporate content (XBlocks) by referencing it from blockstore-based content libraries(libraries v2) into the courses instead of making copies of content in Modulestore(libraries v1).

-There is work going on in building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
+There is work going on in building out the functionality of libraries v2, and to migrate all usage of content libraries onto Blockstore.
 The benefits of using the blockstore-backed v2 content libraries are:

 #.
 Blockstore can store anything that can be represented as a file - unlike modulestore,
-   which only stores courses built of XBlocks.
+   which only stores courses built out of XBlocks.
 #.
 Blockstore is being moved into the edx-platform as a separate Django application.
 #.
 Blockstore is simpler to maintain.
 #.
 Blockstore increases re-usability of the content.